spxbhuhb/adaptive/doc/internals/layout.md

 The main goal of the layout system - apart providing layouts - is to be deterministic across different platforms.

-The layout system is Adaptive is writing direction dependent horizontally, but fixed vertically.
+Adaptive layouts are writing direction dependent horizontally, but fixed vertically.

 This means that surrounding values (padding, border and margin) use `start` and `end` instead of `left` and `right`.
 The actual mapping to `left` and `right` depends on instructions.

-Vertical surroundings use `top` and `bottom`.
+Vertical surroundings always use `top` and `bottom`.

 The difference between the two directions comes from the fact that arabic languages actually do stick to right-to-left writing while easter ones use left-to-right instead of their traditional